 Further, recently a practice direction was released from the Federal Court with several directives for the class action to adhere to.
 This practice direction poses many issues, some of which include increased time for proceedings to be heard which would naturally follow on with additional costs charged by the legal representatives and additional requirements for legal representatives on both sides to adhere to prior to every directions hearing or motion heard.

-To overcome this practice directions, recently the courts have started ‘mirroring’ representative action proceedings without determining them to be that. when running a single or multiple test cases, keeping the remainder of the class members cases in abeyance and using the precedent of the test cases to determine that of the other members cases.
+To overcome these practice directions, recently the courts have started ‘mirroring’ representative action proceedings without determining them to be that. when running a single or multiple test cases, keeping the remainder of the class members cases in abeyance and using the precedent of the test cases to determine that of the other member’s cases.

 Contact our Commercial Litigation Department Manager Amanda Heather on direct line 07 5506 8245, email her at email@example.com or phone our free call 1800 621 071 to make an appointment or to obtain more information or use our Online Enquiry Form to send us your details.